How to Immigrate to Canada from Australia

 Here is a handy guide about what you need to know to avoid any immigration mistakes.
 Canadian immigration can be very difficult to apply for correctly and immigration rejection is a real fear for many applicants.
 Because there are over 100 different immigration programs in Canada at the moment, immigration has become even more complicated.
 We are here to help you figure out how to immigrate to Canada from Australia with our handy guide.

-Where to Start - The Immigration Process Explained:
+Where to Start - The Canadian Immigration Process Explained:

 Choose Where You Want to Live

 Do you have the perfect place in mind to move with your family?
 Canada has over 12 provinces and territories that you can choose to move to.
-Each of them has different needs, like Saskatchewan that has the biggest farming industry, and Nova Scotia that rules the fishing industry.
+Each of them has different needs, for example, Saskatchewan has the biggest farming industry, and Nova Scotia that rules the fishing industry.